-- 15.1.1 Member Companies that are involved in any dispute should treat that any complaint to the Marketing Practices Committee is a last resort action to resolve the issue after they have exhausted all reasonable avenues, including contacts between the CEOs of both Member Companies, to resolve it amicably.
+Member Companies that are involved in any dispute should treat that any complaint to the Ethics & Business Integrity Committee is a last resort action to resolve the issue after they have exhausted all reasonable avenues, including contacts between the CEOs of both Member Companies, to resolve it amicably.
 All complaints on breach of the Code, must be made in writing and submitted by the CEO of the complainant Member Company (in order that the CEO of that Member Company is aware that a complaint has been submitted) together with a processing fee of S\$1,500.00 to SAPI.
-It will first be validated to ensure that: - i.
-It appears to be a genuine matter, submitted in good faith.
-A documentation to show that there has been a communication between the CEOs of the involved parties, to show that all parties have tried to resolve the issue amicably. - ii.
+It will first be validated to ensure that:

+- It appears to be a genuine matter, submitted in good faith.
+A documentation to i. show that there has been a communication between the CEOs of the involved parties, to show that all parties have tried to resolve the issue amicably. - ii.
 There is sufficient evidence to enable the complaint to be processed. - iii.
-It is not a duplication of a case, which has already been resolved under the Code. - 15.1.2 The minimum information required is: - i.
-Source of the complaint ii.
-Member Company iii.
-Reference material
+It is not a duplication of a case, which has already been resolved under the Code.

+The minimum information required is:

+i.
+Source of the complaint